nandishofficial/Vim-Expert/README.md

 # Vim-Expert
-Notes for VimTutor that will make you Vim Expert ;)
+Notes for VimTutor that will help make you Vim Expert ;)

 Note: You can best leverage this guide alongside opening the "vimtutor" :)